VernonStow/Filterlist/README.md

-# Filterlist
+# Grayware Filterlist
-Blocklist for uBlock Origin to block possible tracking, spam, or malware sites, meant to supplement mainstream blocklists.
+Blocklist for suspicious websites involved with possible tracking, spam, or malware; meant to supplement mainstream blocklists.

-Add to uBO from Control Panel -> My Filters -> Import and Append

-Tested on uBlock Origin with current Firefox and Chromium browsers.
+Tested with uBlock Origin and Nano Adblocker on current Chromium, Firefox, and Palemoon browsers.
 May also work with other configurations.